[ << ] [ >> ] [] [] [] [ ? ]

 -dwarf[=<version>]

 Automatically generate DWARF debugging sections, suitable for source level debugging.
 When the version specification is missing, DWARF V3 will be emitted.
-The only difference to V2 is that it creates a .debug_ranges section, with address ranges for all sections, instead of a bad workaround specifying DW_AT_low_pc=0 and DW_AT_high_pc=~0.
-Note, that when you build vasm from source, you may have to specify your host operating system with -Dname in the Makefile to include the appropriate code which can determine the current work directory.
+The only difference to V2 is that it creates a .debug_ranges section, with address ranges for all sections, instead of using a workaround by specifying DW_AT_low_pc=0 and DW_AT_high_pc=~0.
+Note, that when you build vasm from source, you may have to set your host operating system with -Dname in the Makefile to include the appropriate code which can determine the current work directory.
 Otherwise the default would be to set the current work directory to an empty string.
 Currently supported are: AMIGA, ATARI, MSDOS, UNIX, _WIN32.

 -esc